 As always, there’s probably another 100 songs I could add to this list, but what’s the point?

 Today I’m 26, and The Renegade Coder is almost 3 years old.
 Help me celebrate these two events by spreading the word about my website.
-If you’d like to help even more, you’re welcome to hop on my mailing list, become a Patron, or browse my shop.
+If you’d like to help even more, you’re welcome to check out my post on ways to grow The Renegade Coder which includes hopping on my mailing list and becoming a Patron.